turbonomic/tbutil/docs/JS-ADDINS.md

 > A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 This function overrides any values specified using the `TURBO_HTTP_TIMEOUT` environment variable.

+Note: the `newClient` function call performs some API queries so to specifiy a timeout early enough to impact those, you should use the `timeout` argument in the `newClient` function itself.

 ### {client}.ssh